Embedded Finance: What it is and how it works

 In this article

 We live in an era of speed and convenience.
-As a result, customers today want – and expect – financial products and services to be built seamlessly into their everyday lives.
+As a result, customers today want and expect financial products and services to be built seamlessly into their everyday lives.
 'Embedded finance' is the engine driving this shift, transforming how businesses and customers access and use financial services.
+Often referred to as embedded finance in banking or embedded finance platforms, it allows companies to integrate payments, lending, and other tools directly into non-financial apps and services.
 But what exactly is it, and how does it work?

 This guide will break it down for you, explaining the ways that embedded finance can be used to unlock revenue opportunities and transform how you interact with customers.